mattraghu/Fall2023/BT244/Exam1/Exam1Notes.md

 P_S = \frac{1}{2}(8-5)(6) = 9 \\
 $$

+**Dead Weight Loss**: The area between the supply and demand curves that comes after the price ceiling Q on the supply curve.

+**Producer Surplus**: The area between the supply curve and the price ceiling Q.

+**Consumer Surplus**: The area between the demand curve and the price ceiling Q.
 ## Elasticity

 **Elasticity** - A measure of the responsiveness of one variable to changes in another variable.